YEADOS/password_manager_original/README.md

 # Password Manager for UNI

-Welcome to the **Password Manager for UNI** project!
+Welcome to the **Password Manager** project!
 This project is a simple and secure password management tool designed to help users store and manage their passwords efficiently.
+The goal of this project was to implement encryption and hashing functions without external libraries.

 ## Features